 [1] This rule applies to corporations and other organizations.
 “Other organizations” include partnerships, limited partnerships, associations, unions, unincorporated groups, government departments and agencies, tribunals, regulatory bodies and sole proprietorships.
 This rule prohibits a lawyer representing another person or entity from communicating about the matter in question with persons likely involved in the decision-making process for a corporation or other organization.
 If an agent or employee of the organization is represented in the matter by a lawyer, the consent of that lawyer to the communication will be sufficient for purposes of this rule.
 A lawyer may communicate with employees or agents concerning matters outside the representation.

 [2] A lawyer representing a corporation or other organization may also be retained to represent employees of the corporation or organization.
 In such circumstances, the lawyer must comply with the requirements of section 3.4 (Conflicts), and particularly rules 3.4-5 to 3.4-9.
-A lawyer must not represent that he or she acts for an employee of a client, unless the requirements of section 3.4 have been complied with, and must not be retained by an employee solely for the purpose of sheltering factual information from another party.
+A lawyer must not represent that they act for an employee of a client, unless the requirements of section 3.4 have been complied with, and must not be retained by an employee solely for the purpose of sheltering factual information from another party.

 7.2-9 When a lawyer deals on a client’s behalf with an unrepresented person, the lawyer must: